Stress Microbiome Impact: How Does It Affect Gut Health?

 The Gut Microbiome: An Overview

-The gut microbiome is often called a “forgotten organ” because of its importance in our health.
+The gut microbiome is often called a “forgotten organ” due to its importance in our health.
 It comprises many bacteria that assist with digestion, nutrient production, and immune system regulation.
-Therefore, understanding the impact of stress microbiome helps us see how stress can disrupt these vital functions.
+Understanding the impact of stress on the microbiome helps us see how stress can disrupt these vital functions.

 Key Takeaways